-Vaccine Lot Release and FDA Review.
-Because the manufacturing process for biological products is very complex, the FDA requires for many biological products, including most vaccines, that each product lot undergo thorough testing for purity, potency, identity and sterility.
-Before a lot of BioThrax can be used, for example, we must submit a sample of the vaccine lot and a lot release protocol to the FDA.
+Vaccine and Immune Globulin Product Lot Release and FDA Review.
+Because the manufacturing process for biological products is very complex, the FDA requires for many biologics, including most vaccines and immune globulin products, that each product lot undergo thorough testing for purity, potency, identity and sterility.
+For example, before a lot of BioThrax can be used, we must submit a sample of the vaccine lot and a lot release protocol to the FDA.
 The lot release protocol documents reflect the results of our tests for potency, safety, sterility, any additional assays mandated by our BLA for BioThrax and a summary of relevant manufacturing details.
 The FDA reviews the manufacturing and testing information provided in the lot release protocol and may elect to perform confirmatory testing on lot samples that we submit.
 We cannot distribute a lot of BioThrax until the FDA releases it.
 The length of the FDA review process depends on a number of factors, including reviewer questions, license supplement approval, reviewer availability and whether our internal testing of product samples is completed before or concurrently with FDA testing.